 This post is an all-encompassing trip planning guide to Disneyland Resort.
 We also have the same style of guide for both Walt Disney World and Tokyo Disney Resort.
 All of the guides will be updated each year and likely more often than that.

 Our planning guide will include our favorite times to go to Disneyland, places to stay, park tickets, FastPass and attraction guides, itineraries, dining, and more.
 Most sections will include links to read further on a given topic.
 The goal of the post is to give you a quick summary of each subject that then will act as a jumping off point to read more about different topics.

-Near the end of the post I will discuss whether 2020 is a good year to visit Disneyland Resort.
+Near the end of the post I will discuss whether the rest of 2021 is a good year to visit Disneyland Resort.
 I realize that people vacation when they can and sometimes that portion of trip planning isn’t all that flexible.
 If you can’t be flexible on what year you go, don’t fret.
 Disneyland Resort is fun anytime, regardless of the year.
 Sure, some are better than others, as we will discuss below, but if you are already planning then this guide will try to help you have an even better time.